The Best Los Angeles Restaurants for a Multisensory Experience — 8 Bookings Every Interior Obsessed Will Regret not Securing This Year

 8888 Washington Blvd Suite 102, Culver City, CA 90232, United States

 You know the drill... if it isn't Italian-inspired, then it must be French, and Culver City's Juliet is the epitome of French chicness.
 Created by viral interior designer Jeremiah Brent, the eatery marks his first attempt at restaurant design, and we couldn't be more impressed (and obsessed) with it.
-Seamlessly pairing unexpected brutalist interiors details such as bare stone, or wear wooden, walls with warm, whimsical furnishings accents — the wavy table set above is the most literal representation of the fusion of the two — Juliet enchants with intoxicating design flair.
+Seamlessly pairing unexpected brutalist interiors details such as bare stone, or wear wooden, walls with warm, whimsical furnishings accents — the wavy table set above being the most literal representation of the fusion of the two — Juliet enchants with intoxicating design flair.
 But what else could we expect from Brent?
 [Silence] Exactly.
 Informed by the groundbreaking visions of modernist leading voices like Gio Ponti and Charlotte Perriand, the eatery has an almost sculptural feel to it, with herringbone floors, wicker-covered archways, and occasionally sleek elements all restituting a high-end dining experience.

 At once retro-inspired and futuristic, Juliet borrows from the intimate atmosphere of Parisian cafes to step beyond French gastronomy stereotypes.
 The same is true of its menu, which, under the direction of director Michael Williams and chef Jason Gonzales, reinvents Parisian flavors for the contemporary palate.
 Coupled with an extensive wine list and made even more memorable by the restaurant's setting, its delicacies will taste even better.